Data Standards

 - Supplemental (Exploratory for all other diseases) — additional recommended data elements where inclusion depends upon the particulars of the study

-Researchers working on acute hospitalized, concussion or mild TBI, rehabilitation of moderate or severe TBI, and epidemiology studies can use these classifications as guidelines to find customized sets of elements that they can incorporate into their studies.
+Researchers working on acute hospitalized, concussion or mild TBI, rehabilitation of moderate or severe TBI, and epidemiology studies used these classifications as guidance to find customized sets of elements that they can incorporate into their studies.

-In 2017, the Biomechanical Devices in Traumatic Brain Injury (TBI) CDE Working Group was convened to develop CDE recommendations.
-This Working Group was divided into the following subgroups: (1) Head Accelerometry; (2) Impact Video; and (3) Blast Exposure.
-The recommendations were posted in February 2018 and are part of the Disease/Injury Related Events Domain/Biomechanical Devices Subdomain.
+In 2017, the Biomechanical Devices in TBI CDE Working Group was convened to develop CDE recommendations.
+This Working Group was divided into the following subgroups: Head Accelerometry, Impact Video, Blast Exposure.
+The recommendations were posted in February 2018 and are part of the Disease/Injury Related Events Domain/Biomechanical Devices Subdomain on the TBI Data Standards page.

 Roster

-Members of the TBI v2.0 CDE Working Group by subgroup, current members of the International TBI Steering Committee (iTBI) and the NINDS CDE Team are listed below.
+Members of the TBI v3.0 CDE Working Group by subgroup, current and previous members of the International TBI Steering Committee, and the NINDS CDE Team are listed below.
+A roster spreadsheet can be downloaded from the link below.

 Please see the Overview tab for additional project background and timeline information.